February 27, 2020: This post has been updated to reflect changes to the monument since original publishing.

 Last week, the Statue Fund, the sponsors of a monument to women’s suffrage, announced that artist Meredith Bergmann was chosen as the winner of the design competition for the monument, which is slated to be installed in Central Park in 2020.
-The monument will depict Elizabeth Cady Stanton and Susan B. Anthony and will honor the many others who contributed to the advancement of women’s rights.
+The monument will honor women’s rights pioneers Sojourner Truth, Susan B. Anthony, and Elizabeth Cady Stanton.
 It will be the first statue in Central Park to represent an actual woman.

 Monuments were not part of the original design for Central Park, which was created for the purpose of providing the residents of the City with an opportunity to escape urban conditions and connect with nature.
 The Park’s creators considered monuments, along with many other features and attractions suggested by some to be included in the new Park, as inconsistent with the purpose of the Park as a rural retreat.
 However, in response to pressures to introduce commemorative monuments, particularly following the Civil War, a policy was established in 1873 to guide the inclusion of monuments in the Park.